Start & Finish Lines

 On race day, the Concert Hall (Men’s) and the Millennium Hall (Women’s) at Cork City Hall will be available for changing and leaving your bag for later collection.
 All bags must have a label (available in the halls) with your race number clearly written on it.
 Please do not leave valuables in your bag.

 Please note that security scans will be in operation at the entrance to the halls.

 START & FINISH Lines

-The half marathon starts at 10.45am on Monahan’s Road.
+The half marathon starts at 10.15am on Albert Road (tbc).
 There are no parking facilities in the area of the half-marathon start.
 The start line is easily accessed on foot from Blackrock or is a short walk from City Hall.
-The assembly area for the start is Albert Road/Kennedy Park.
-Please be in position by 10.30.
+Please be in position by 9.45.

 For your safety and comfort, walkers are asked to begin from the back of the starting fields.
 Marathon and half-marathon participants will be wearing a chip in your race bib, so even if it takes a minute or so to get to cross the starting line you’ll get an accurate start-finish time.

 All events finish on St Patrick’s Street.